Up to 50% off sofas & mattresses — limited‑time deals.

 Metric Score Remarks

-Durability 4.2 Stable under load; mechanism care matters long-term.
+Durability 4.2 Stable under load; mechanisms need long-term care.

-Layout Practicality 3.8 Best once placed; not a “move it every weekend” sofa.
+Layout Practicality 3.8 Best once placed, not for frequent moving.

 Overall 4.1 Best for recliner comfort and tech-friendly lounging.